Like many spiritual systems, Theosophy has a particular position on the subject of sexual relations.

 She says that if a Theosophist, “an ardent worker for our cause, still has ties and wishes which bind him to the world [and] does not feel that he has done for ever with what men call life, and that he desires one thing and one thing only – to know the truth, and to be able to help others – then for such a one I say there is no reason why he should not marry, if he likes to take the risks of that lottery where there are so many more blanks than prizes.
 Surely you cannot believe us so absurd and fanatical as to preach against marriage altogether?
 On the contrary, save in a few exceptional cases of practical Occultism, marriage is the only remedy against immorality.” (p.
 262)

-She goes on to say that in the study and training of practical occultism, celibacy and chastity is essential.
+HPB goes on to say that in the study and training of practical occultism, celibacy and chastity is essential for all.
 Some of the reasons for this are hinted at in what is explained about the pineal gland and Third Eye in “The Secret Doctrine” Vol. 2, p.
 295-296.
 But Theosophy, as given by HPB and her closest colleague William Q. Judge, does not claim to be practical occultism but rather theoretical occultism, touching in certain places upon the theory of practical occultism, and certainly involving the application of that theory to daily life, but not becoming practical occultism – magic and potent internal yogic exercises and development – itself.

-Thus for a student of Theosophy and even for those who entered the Esoteric Section that was started by HPB, a life of celibacy and chastity is not and was not recommended.
+Thus for a student of Theosophy and even for those who entered the Esoteric Section or Esoteric School that was started by HPB, a life of celibacy and chastity is not and was not recommended.
 She said (p.
 263) that it “does not apply to the members of our Inner Section. . . .
 Most, if not all of those who join our Inner Section, are only beginners, preparing themselves in this life to enter in reality upon that path in lives to come.”

 Whatever one’s opinion may be, it is interesting to note two things:

 (2) Having known quite well numerous fellow Theosophical students, we are able to say that it appears that only a very small percentage of Theosophists – devoted students of the original teachings of HPB and WQJ included – practise permanently in their life the principle of engaging in sex solely for procreation and abstaining from all sexual activity if they have no wish to have children.
 A very few allow themselves to feel guilt about this and to think of themselves as being sort of spiritual failures, whilst others adopt the attitude “I realise I’m not ready to stop having a sex life, so I will continue to do so whilst living as beneficial and altruistic a life for my fellow human beings as I can.”
 This certainly seems a healthier attitude and approach than to beat oneself up and end up with guilt complexes or repression issues akin to those sometimes found in followers of restrictive religions or amongst priests, monks, and nuns.
 One of the aims of Theosophy is to do away with religious fear and self-condemnation; let us be careful not to adopt an attitude towards our own – or, even worse, others’ – sex life that rivals that of fundamentalist religionists and puritanical dogmatists!
+Nonetheless, anyone is surely able to make at least some small steps towards a greater degree of self-control and self-mastery in this area of life.
+It was Gandhi who famously stated that what is needed is not birth-control but self-control.

 It is sometimes asked what Theosophy has to say about same sex relationships.
 The answer is very simple: nothing!
 Nothing is said about homosexuality or bisexuality in the Theosophical literature.
 This is probably partly because such things were hardly ever written about or even discussed at that time, i.e. the late 19th century.
-There have been, are now, and will continue to be, gay Theosophists.
+There have been, are now, and will continue to be, gay and lesbian Theosophists.

-It is also interesting to note that with the exception of the Bonobo ape, which is considered a close relative of the human species, human woman is the only female for whom it is possible to have sex without automatically becoming pregnant every time as a result.
 Some writers on spiritual themes have taken this to suggest that “sex for pleasure” is therefore not against the Laws of Nature after all but rather is part of evolutionary development and experience.
 Whatever the case may be, HPB tells us, “Man has fallen to so material a level that it is impossible to suppress sexual passion – but its exaltation is manifestly his ruin,” (“Modern Apostles and Pseudo-Messiahs,” emphasis added).
 However, this does not mean that it is impossible to gain any control, mastery, and self-discipline over one’s sexual desires and appetites, for such a notion would be contrary to the whole message of Theosophy.
 That quote was probably referring to society in general, i.e. collective humanity.

 In today’s world and society, the Theosophical teaching about sex being solely for procreation appears appealing and practicable to only a very few people and usually those who by choice or force of circumstance are already living a celibate life.